iheart2code/iheart2code.github.io/_work/2014/mobile-sdk-architecture-implementation.md

 - Generate quick POCs &amp; support ad hoc demos to stakeholders, business teams, &amp; executives
 - Demo support for tradeshows (CES 2014, AppsWorld 2014)
 - Documentation, tutorials, Q&amp;A
+---
+Led architecture &amp; implementation of normalized, cross-platform, multi-protocol SDK for second screen devices called [Connect SDK](http://www.connectsdk.com/).

+Connect SDK is an open source framework that connects your mobile apps with multiple TV platforms.
+Because most TV platforms support a variety of protocols, Connect SDK integrates and abstracts the discovery and connectivity between all supported protocols.
+Designed to support the growth of the SDK to include any discoverable, non-TV device type (wireless speakers, thermostats, light bulbs, cars, etc).

 ## Project materials